Skip to Content

 • Create a user for this database

-• Write down the data: database name, user, password, host
+• Write down the details: database name, user, password, host

 • Make sure PHP 8.2 or higher is selected